kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   - GH = GitHub
   - ZH = ZenHub
   - PR = Pull Request
-  - RP = Responsible Particle
+  - RP = Responsible Party

 - Everything we work on comes as a GitHub task
   - We file tasks and then prioritize and distribute the workload